 - Counselling and psychological support

 - Enquiries about chapel and the chapel program or facilities

 - Training and resources in theological matters and the College ethos

 - Social Service, Voluntary Service and Service-Learning information and assistance.

-The Ministry Team work to support all staff in the pastoral care of students.
+The Wellbeing Team work to support all staff in the pastoral care of students.
 Counselling support is available to students by arrangement from their respective Head of House.
 Classroom teachers, Home Group Mentors and Heads of House all support students with their day to day concerns.
 Specialist counselling is also available for personal, academic and spiritual concerns through the College Counsellor and the School Pastors.

 At Luther College we have zero tolerance for child abuse and continue to be committed to providing a safe environment for all students.